 I first met Lance during boat documentation research in Trinity Bight in summer of 2014.
 We arrived at his home in New Bonaventure and explained our interest in speaking to him about boat building.
 Though he denied being a boat builder, he eventually admitted to building about twenty boats.

 Lance was foremost a fisherman, and like many fishermen who built their own boats, he did not consider himself to be a boat builder.
 Just like mending nets and repairing fishing stages, building a boat was just a part of fishing.

 Born in British Harbour in 1936, he started fishing with his uncle John Short when he was 12-years-old.
 Marking his share of the catch by cutting the tails as he hauled the fish aboard the boat, Lance earned $43 that summer.
-At the age of 15 he left school to fish full-time.
+At the age of 15 he started fishing full-time.